Programm

 Contributor(s): Action Group 5, Action Group 2, Action Group 3 and Action Group 9

 How can digital innovation empower Alpine communities?
 This interactive workshop will explore key outcomes of EUSALP’s Cross-Cutting Priority 1 (CCP1), bringing together voices from the SmartCommUnity project, thematic actions groups (AGs), and youth perspectives.
-Participants will travel through five pillars—from smart communities and AI-driven local economies to data spaces, remote work, and satellite-based policy tools—each introduced through brief presentations, real-life examples, and lively Q&A moments.
+Participants will travel through five pillars—from smart communities and AI-driven local economies to data spaces, remote work, and energy data — each introduced through brief presentations, real-life examples, and lively Q&A moments.
 Interactive polls and youth reflections will spark dialogue and invite participants to share ideas, needs, and challenges.
 The workshop offers a space to connect digital strategies to real Alpine issues and co-design synergies for future action.

 Contributor(s): Action Group 8

-After presenting each policy recommendation and its related action, we will facilitate a panel discussion.
-The panel will bring together experts, policymakers, practitioners, EU Commission staff and other key stakeholders to share their insights on the progress made through the projects and to discuss future implications.
+We will then facilitate a panel discussion to discuss the role of EUSALP and transnational cooperation for scaling up local solutions and enhance policy preparedness for managing climate risks.
+The panel will bring together experts, policymakers, practitioners, EU Commission staff, and other key actors to share their perspectives on the advancements achieved through our projects and discuss future implications.

 Workshop #9 Space matters - the territorial dimension of EUSALP